wesdollar/geek-source/requirements/00-prologue/07-personal-introductions.md

 Notice I offered no details, but I spoke to something every project wants – success delivery in less time.
 This will prompt my audience to ask me questions, such as,

-"What were you able to automated?"
+"What were you able to automate?"

 "How did you automate it?"

-"What as the original timeline of the project?"
+"What was the original timeline of the project?"

-"How much time did it save?"
+"How much time did automation save?"

 "Is there anything about our project you think you could automate?"